nineteen17/nineteen17/README.md

 ### Hi there, I'm Nick 👋

-A Junior Full Stack Developer and Cloud Computing Engineer.
+A Full Stack Developer and Cloud Computing Engineer.

 #### Technologies & Tools
 <p>